scaleoutsean/longhorny/README.md

                    (create_snapshot(enable_remote_replication=True)).
   --set-status     Set all SRC relationships to resume or pause state in --data.
 Ex: --data "pause" sets all SRC volume relationships to
                    manual pause. --data "resume" resumes paused replication at SRC.
 (WARNING: applies to SRC, not DST).
-  --report         TODO: Report volume pairing relationships between SRC and DST, including mismatched and bidirectional.
-Requires paired SRC
+  --report         Report volume pairing relationships between SRC and DST, including mismatched and bidirectional relationships.
+                   Optional --data "id1,id2" filters the report to any relationship involving those IDs.
-                   and DST clusters.
-Optional --data arguments: all, SRC, DST (default: all).
+                   Requires paired SRC and DST clusters.
 ```

-`list` does the same thing as it does for clusters - it lists, only volumes. `report`, below, is equally harmless.
+`list` does the same thing as it does for clusters - it lists, only volumes. `report`, below, is a more detailed view that compares properties across the pair.

-`pair` pairs volumes.
+`pair` pairs volumes for replication which starts automatically if pairing succeeds.
 This may be disruptive!
 Say you have a workload on DST using Volume ID 52.
 Now you pair Volume ID 3 from SRC with Volume ID 52 from DST with `--pair "3,52"` and Longhorny yanks the volume from your workload at the destination site making it read-only (i.e. replicationTarget, which means read-only)!
 Yikes!
-Except Longhorny doesn't do that - it will reject to pair two volumes with the identical access property (readWrite, in this case).
-You'd have to set Volume ID 52 at the destination to replicationTarget before `pair` with DST/52 could do anything for you.
+Except Longhorny doesn't do that - it will reject pairing two volumes with the identical access property (readWrite, in this case).
+You'd have to set Volume ID 52 at the destination to replicationTarget before `pair`ing with DST/52 could work.

 `unpair` does the opposite from `pair`.
-Longhorny **cannot know if the volumes you aim to unpair are in use**.
-To minimize the idiotic moves (present parties excluded), Longhorny does not accept more than one unpair pair (?) at a time. `volume --pair --data "1,51;2,52` will work, but `volume --unpair --data "1,51;2,52` shouldn't.
+Longhorny **does not know if the volumes you aim to unpair are in use**.
+To minimize mistakes Longhorny does not accept more than one unpair pair (?) at a time. `volume --pair --data "1,51;2,52` will work, but `volume --unpair --data "1,51;2,52` shouldn't.
 But you can create a Bash loop and run Longhorny if you want to unpair many pairs at once.
 Unpaired volumes aren't "deleted" or anything like that, they're just unpaired.

 `prime-dst` creates *new* volumes, but is a low action.
 As the help string says, its `DATA` format is different from regular `volume`-scope actions: